 #4 Hong Kong Science Museum

-This is a great museum for kids, as more than 70 percent of the 500 exhibits are hands-on and interactive.
+This is one of the better museums for kids, as more than 70 percent of the 500 exhibits are hands-on and interactive.
 Young visitors will love the robotics, virtual reality and transportation displays.
 Look out for the 22m high twin-tower Energy Machine.

 #5 Flagstaff House Museum of Tea Ware